metadatacenter-attic/biosample-exporter-deprecated/README.md

 These XML documents can then be validated using the [NCBI BioSample validator](https://www.ncbi.nlm.nih.gov/projects/biosample/validate/).

+Documentation for this service can be found [here](https://www.ncbi.nlm.nih.gov/biosample/docs/submission/validation-service/).

 The following is an example ```curl``` command to submit XML to this validator:

     curl -X POST -d @<Submission XML>  https://www.ncbi.nlm.nih.gov/projects/biosample/validate/